How do I resolve the "session '0' not found" and "Error sending http request and maximum retry encountered" errors in Amazon EMR?

 0

-I want to troubleshoot errors when I run an Apache Livy application using a Jupyter Notebook on Amazon EMR.
+I want to troubleshoot errors I receive that I use a Jupyter notebook to run an Apache Livy application on Amazon EMR.

-You get one of the following errors when you run an Apache Livy application using a Jupyter Notebook on Amazon EMR:
+You might receive one of the following errors when you use a Jupyter notebook to run an Apache Livy application on Amazon EMR:

 • "The code failed because of a fatal error: Error sending http request and maximum retry encountered."

-These errors usually happen when you keep the Jupyter Notebook session running until it times out.
-To resolve these errors, increase the value of the livy.server.session.timeout property in /etc/livy/conf/livy.conf on the master node.
+You receive the preceding errors when you run your Jupyter Notebook session until it times out.
+To resolve these errors, increase the value of the livy.server.session.timeout property in /etc/livy/conf/livy.conf on the primary node.
 Then, restart livy-server.

-You can modify livy.server.session.timeout on a running Amazon EMR cluster or when launching a new cluster.
+You can modify the livy.server.session.timeout property on a running Amazon EMR cluster or when you launch a new cluster.

 sudo systemctl stop livy-server